ammarmplumber/ammarplumber.github.io/_posts/2021-05-08-Neuroecon-finalproj.md

 event-related design.
 We focus on three key regions: the dorsal caudate, nucleus accumbens, and medial occipital lobe.

 From a behavioral standpoint, we examine whether the acceptance and rejection rates differ between the two groups for both kinds of offers.
-In addition, after the scan, we present participants with eight fair/unfair offers (four of each type, matched for material payoff) and ask them to rate feelings on 9-point Likert scales along these four
-dimensions: happy, angry, sad, and betrayed.
-The average of four ratings for each individual is represented by *L*<sub>*g*, *j*, *k*, *t*</sub>
-where *g* = {MDD, Controls}; *j* = {happy, angry, sad, betrayed}; *k* = {fair, unfair}; and *t* is the time period.
+In addition, after the scan, we present participants with eight fair/unfair offers (four of each type, matched for material payoff) and ask them to rate feelings on 9-point Likert scales along these four dimensions: happy, angry, sad, and betrayed.
+The average of four ratings for each individual is represented by $L_{g,j,k,t}$ where $g$ = {MDD, Controls}; $j$ = {happy, angry, sad, betrayed}; $k$ = {fair, unfair}; and $t$ is the time period.

 Upon collection of this data, we first intend to replicate the analyses of Gradin et al. (2015).
 Primarily, this involves comparing the correlations between regional BOLD signal and fairness/inequity for the two groups in the first session and confirming that the mOCC is less sensitive to inequity and DC and NAcc are less sensitive to fairness among depressed people prior to treatment than healthy controls.
-Note that these correlations for each individual are represented by *r*<sub>*g*, *h*, *k*, *t*</sub> where *g* = {MDD, Controls}; *h* = {DC, NAcc, mOCC}; *k* = {fairness, unfairness}; and *t* is the time period.
+Note that these correlations for each individual are represented by $r_{g,h,k,t}$ where $g$ = {MDD, Controls}; $h$ = {DC, NAcc, mOCC}; $k$ = {fairness, unfairness}; and $t$ is the time period.
 For evaluating effects of fairness, r is defined as the correlation between BOLD signal and the percent of the endowment for fair offers, ranging from 38% to 50%.
 For offer unfairness, r is the correlation between BOLD signal and offer inequality for unfair offers, ranging from 33% (minimally unequal) to 8% (maximally unequal).
 To ensure that the correlation between mOCC BOLD signal and unfairness will be positive like in Gradin et al. (2015), we encode unfair offer percentages as the proposer’s share (67% to 92%).
 The overall pattern of the expected findings are similar to those seen in Figures 1 and 2 above.

 Like in Gradin et al. (2015), we do not expect to find differences in sadness, anger, or betrayal emotionality scores, either during the